 Douglas Inglis Crawford (1904 – 1981), son of Archibald, became company chairman from 1946.
-He had been raised by his father to value honest and integrity.
+His father had instilled in him the values of honesty and integrity.

 William Crawford & Sons was the largest privately-owned biscuit manufacturer in Britain by 1962.
 Best known for shortbread, it employed 4,000 workers across Leith and Liverpool.

 The privately-owned company was still largely in Crawford family hands when it was acquired in a friendly takeover by United Biscuits for £6.25 million in 1962.
-D I Crawford was appointed vice chairman of United Biscuits.
+Douglas Crawford was appointed vice chairman of United Biscuits.

 United Biscuits closed the Leith factory in 1970, with the loss of 703 jobs.
-Meanwhile an investment of £2 million saw production at Liverpool increased by 50 percent.
+Meanwhile an investment of £2 million saw production increased by 50 percent at the Liverpool plant.